JorgePerC/IntroToCV/README.md

 - [x] Python, Generators
 - [] Whats a mask
 - [] Whats a kernel
-- [] Whats a cascade. pther methods to detect faces
+- [] Whats a cascade. pther methods to detect faces.
+- [] Whats a pipeline, from a reliable source.
 - [] Color spaces
 - [] Convolutions
 - [] Filters